 Support staff can include teachers aides who help with students with disabilities, specialist teachers, and teacher’s assistants.
 Like the teachers, the support staff have a vested interest in the students’ development.

 They will need to proactively check-in on students’ development (in a process called formative assessment), make adjustments to teaching plans, and assess development over time.

 As they are paid by the school, they’re also internal stakeholders in the sense that wage and conditions agreements will directly affect their livelihoods.

 All of the above groups and types of people are considered internal stakeholders because they are affected by and therefore have a vested interest in the success or failure of the organization or project.
+Their vested interest is a reason we often call them special interest groups.
 They are also directly and actively involved in the processes of the business, school, or other organizations.
 This differentiates them from external stakeholders who have a passive and distanced stake in the organization.

 Beringer, C., Jonas, D., & Gemünden, H. G. (2012).
 Establishing project portfolio management: An exploratory analysis of the influence of internal stakeholders’ interactions.
 Project Management Journal, 43(6), 16-32. doi: https://doi.org/10.1002%2Fpmj.21307

 Oyegoke, P. (2010).
 The Contextual Approach to Stakeholder Management.
 In Finland In Chinyio, E. & Olomolaiye, P. (Eds).
 Construction Stakeholder Management.
 Malaysia: Wilwy-Blackwell.